 The Oregon Education Association (OEA) is a union that represents more than 40,000 educators working in Oregon’s public schools and community colleges.
 During my time in working with them to keep their website updated and working as smoothly as possible, the communications team at OEA realized the importance of a strong and utilized website presence – one that not only provides information, but inspires action.

 During early discussions about the project, it became clear that OEA also needed a visual brand revamp.
 That is, a logo redesign, coupled with solid visual brand guidelines.
-This proved to be just as important, if not more so, as redesigning the website.

 The previous version of the OEA logo was a simple typographic logo.
 While effective, the Communications team felt it was becoming outdated and that the overall feel was a bit too serious and formal.
 The key to this was modernizing the logo without alienating the more conservative and older members and leadership.